guoqilu/runmod/README.md

 ```

 # Administration
+An error in a single modulefile can cause the module command to break.
+As such, you must test your changes locally before pushing them to /tools/EDA.

+You need to checkout this repository.
+Then set the EDA_CHECKOUT environment variable to your checkout.
+Source your ~/.bashrc.
+Check that if you do a ```module avail``` that your checkout path is listed first.

+Follow different steps below to make your appropriate edits.
+Make sure that your new module:

+1. Is listed correctly with ```module avail```
+2. Can be loaded with ```module load <your_module/version>```
+3. The tools works after loading

+When everything is working, commit and push your changes.
+You then need to be a member of the eda-admin group to cd to /tools/EDA to do a ```git pull``` to update the published version.

 ## Releasing a new tool
 Use the cookiecutter template in the modulefiles/template directory to create a new modulefile